sanger-tol/components/components-ui/app/src/tol-ui/src/docs/general/AttributeSelector.md

 - `populatedFieldType` (string, optional): The type of populated field (e.g., "filter" or "column").
 - `recommendedFilterAvailable` (boolean, optional): A boolean indicating if a recommended filter is available.
 - `renderSearchBySource` (boolean, optional): A boolean to render search by source functionality.
-- `setAttribute` (function, required): A function to set the selected attributes, returns the selected attributes.
+- `setAttributes` (function, required): A function to set the selected attributes, returns the selected attributes.
 - `sticky` (boolean, optional): A boolean to selected items show at the top of the list.
 - `tooltipContent` (string, optional): The content for the tooltip, if an item is disabled.